github/opensource.guide/docs/roadmap.md

 ### 2016: Creators

+We started by focusing on open source creators, because they play a critical role in growing healthy projects.
+Creators help set good examples for contributors and consumers of open source.
+We also noticed there were very few comprehensive resources aimed at helping creators.

 * [x] Create a handbook that helps creators start and grow their own open source project
 * [x] Make the handbook public and release it as an open source project
 * [ ] Continue to improve the content for open source producers